MEDICAL-LEGAL-INSURANCE DOCUMENTATION: COLOSSUS TO THE COURTROOM

-This 3 hour course covers how to document the entire history and findings of a trauma case and ensures that both settlements(Colossus) and verdict items are covered through thorough documentation.
+This 3 hour course covers how to document the entire history and findings of a trauma case and ensures that medical-legal issues are met through complete documentation.
 The entire program is centered on the current teachings in academia and focuses on creating an accurate diagnosis, prognosis and treatment plan.
-The carriers algorithms for "Colossus type" requirements are quite specific and when analyzed meet all of the academic requirements for thorough documentation.
+The carriers algorithms are quite specific and when analyzed meet all of the academic requirements of accurate documentation.
 Those standards, inclusive of functional losses and ancillary care, support, gaps in care, etc... are all explained in detail.
 There are many areas where courtroom requirements conflict with carrier requirements, however if an academic standard is adhered to, both scenarios are ethically documented.

 Part 1: Integration of "Colossus type" insurance algorithms and court documentation requirements with current academia standards.
 Protocols and documentation standards in ordering diagnostics and treatment regimens.
 2 Hours

 Part 2: Documenting functional losses, both duties under duress and loss of enjoyment of life and the 36 points utilized by the courts, "Colossus type" insurance algorithms and required by academia.
 1 Hour

 To be able to document historical and clinical findings meeting the

 standards of academia, licensure boards, the courts and the carriers.

 Mark Studin DC, FASBE(C), DAAPM, Chiropractor

 the course online, it will be immediately active in your account.
 If you have

 any issues, please contact Cara 631-804-2845 or CaraRoss220@Gmail.com

 - This course is supported by PC's and Mac devices